Do you really know what income class you’re in? If you’re like many Americans, you might not.

 According to the Brookings Institute, the middle class can be defined by “cash, credentials or culture.”
 In this case, cash refers to economic resources, credentials refers to your education and occupation, and culture refers to your attitudes and aspirations.
 Keep reading to take a closer look at each of these definitions.

-Definition #1: Defining the Middle Class in Terms of Cash
+No. 1: Defining the Middle Class in Terms of Cash

 However, the income it takes to be middle income varies by household size, with smaller households requiring less to support the same lifestyle as larger households.